 - Reports of blocked sewer pipes.

-We aim to finish repairs to these types of faults within one day.
+We aim to finish repairs to these types of faults within one to two days.
 Sometimes this isn’t possible if the repair is complex.
 We will ensure your water and sewerage services are restored while we plan and complete repairs.
 This may involve running a temporary above ground water pipe or bypass sewer pumping.

 - Consistent wet patch or trickle that would be the equivalent to your tap running gently.